eth-applied-research-group/blog/content/post/nye-proof-specs.md

 On an unsuspecting [New Year's Eve](https://github.com/openssl/openssl/commit/4817504d069b4c5082161b02a22116ad75f822b1), the code shown below nearly crippled the Internet, resulting in damages estimated at half a billion dollars.

-{{< figure src=/img/nye-proof-specs/heartbeat-code.jpg >}}
+{{< figure src="/img/nye-proof-specs/heartbeat-code.jpg" link="/img/nye-proof-specs/heartbeat-code.jpg" >}}

-The code in question implements a new specification (shown on its right) for the [TLS encryption protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security), aiming to solve an important bottleneck: establishing a new TLS connection is expensive.
-The specification proposes that the sender post an arbitrary [“heartbeat”](https://www.rfc-editor.org/rfc/rfc6520) message to the recipient.
+The code in question implements a new ["Heartbeat" specification](https://www.rfc-editor.org/rfc/rfc6520) (shown on its right) for the [TLS encryption protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security), aiming to solve an important bottleneck: establishing a new TLS connection is expensive.
+The specification proposes that the sender post an arbitrary "heartbeat" message to the recipient.
 The recipient interprets this as a signal to keep the connection alive and confirms by echoing the message back to the sender.

 Neat.
 Can you spot the bug?

 The catch is that the recipient never checks whether the supplied length actually matches the message.
 This allows the sender blatantly lie about the message length, tricking the recipient into leaking extra information from memory back to the sender.